andreamussap/AFMussap-Tech-Shopping-List/docs/custom_lists.md

 > If you don't type anything or try to use special characters, such as {([.$#/\])}, the App will display a message: *Ops, you can't use {([.$#/\])} or an empty list name*

-You can choose among five different colors create your lists.
+You can choose among five different colours create your lists.

-*Example*

 ![](https://github.com/andreamussap/AFMussap-Tech-Shopping-List/tree/master/docs/images/custom_list_create_04.jpg)